iTechnicals/blog/_posts/2024-04-25-robotics-maths-finding-position-with-linear-regression.md

 \end{cases}
 $$

 If we were feeling pessimistic about our chances, we could implement gradient descent using these cost functions, and solve the problem by throwing a good old bit of CPU time at it.
-However, if we can, it'd be far, far preferable to get a closed form solution - and it shouldn't be _too_ hard, since we're dealing with trigonometric functions, with have a tendency to surprise us by doing nice things (spoiler alert).
+However, if we can, it'd be far, far preferable to get a closed form solution - and it shouldn't be _too_ hard, since we're dealing with trigonometric functions, which have a tendency to surprise us by doing nice things (spoiler alert).
 So let's give it a shot, and we'll just go for a simple substitution approach - right now, we aren't even sure how we're going to deal with $\sin\theta$ and $\cos\theta$ being present.
 Setting all the derivatives to 0 as per usual, we rearrange the first two resulting equations to get

 $$
 \begin{cases}